You were just getting to make yourself a nice, hot cup of coffee when suddenly…

 When it comes to your Nespresso VertuoPlus, your machine will tell you what it needs.
 You just need to understand it.

 The half-yellow-half-red light ring wants to warn you: you need to run a nice descaling cycle and clean it, or the water tank is empty, and you need to refill it.
 Both ways, it’s fixable, and you can have your cup of joe really soon.

-You have problems with your Nespresso milk frother?
+Do you have problems with your Nespresso milk frother?
 Stay calm, we will help you figure out what could be the problem and how to fix it.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?